-- Ensure a calm and supportive school environment, where positive learning can take place and individuals and our Christian community can flourish. - Support young pupils to value themselves, others, society and their environment. - Protect pupils from endangering themselves, others or property. - Protect pupils from any form of physical intervention which is unnecessary, unlawful, excessive or inappropriate. - Encourage pupils to take control of their own behaviour from a therapeutic approach. - Assist staff in managing challenging behaviours while maintaining our Christian ethos. - Minimise the risk of accusations of improper conduct.
+- Ensure a calm and supportive school environment, where positive learning can take place and individuals and our Christian community can flourish. - Support young pupils to value themselves, others, society and their environment. - Protect pupils from endangering themselves, others or property. - Protect pupils from any form of physical intervention which is unnecessary, unlawful, excessive or inappropriate. - Encourage pupils to take control of their own behaviour from a therapeutic approach. - Assist staff in managing challenging behaviours while maintaining our Christian ethos. - Support students to understand God's word and how it can guide us in our life and behavior choices. - Minimise the risk of accusations of improper conduct.